-In method (1) each plain-text letter is represented by one and always the same cipher equivalent.
-1

-In method (2) as well as in method (3) each plain-text letter is represented by two or more different cipher equivalents, the identities of which are not determined by the positions they occupy in the text.
+- In method (1) each plain-text letter is represented by one and always the same cipher equivalent. - In method (2) as well as in method (3) each plain-text letter is represented by two or more different cipher equivalents, but in the former the variations are subject only to the whim of the encipherer whereas in the latter the identities of the cipher letters are determined by the positions they occupy in the text. - B. Decipherment- - In method (1) as well as in method (2) each cipher equivalent represents one and always the same plain-text letter. - In method (3) one and the same cipher equivalent represents two or more different plain-text letters, the identities of which are determined by the positions they occupy in the text.

-B. Decipherment-

-In method (1) as well as in method (2) each cipher equivalent represents one and always the same plain-text letter.

-In method (3) one and the same cipher equivalent represents two or more different plain-text letters, the identities of which are determined by the positions they occupy in the text.